BMW 3.0 CSL - Championship-winning Piece of Art

-The BMW 3.0 CSL is a racing version of the BMW 3.0 CS (factory code E9) which helped a Bavarian manufacturer to establish itself as a sportscar brand after scoring numerous victories in the races all over the world during the 1970s.
-A car was especially successful in the European Touring Car Championship, winning six championship titles between 1973 and 1979.
+The BMW 3.0 CSL is a racing version of the BMW 3.0 CS (factory code E9) which helped the Bavarian manufacturer to establish itself as a sportscar brand after scoring numerous victories in the races all over the world during the 70s.
+It was especially successful in the European Touring Car Championship, winning six championship titles between 1973 and 1979.

 It was also successful in world’s most famous endurance races, scoring overall wins at Sebring 12 hours (1975), Daytona 24 hours (1976) and three class wins at 24h Le Mans (1973, 1974, 1977).